-Libby hopes her new role will give her the opportunity to help Queensland workplaces support their employees to overcome mental health issues and reduce the stigma associated with mental health.
+Libby hopes her role will give her the opportunity to help Queensland workplaces support their employees to overcome mental health issues and reduce the stigma associated with mental health.

 "I think almost everyone will experience those challenges, those stresses, those pressures of work and life", Libby said.
 "I think that one of the really important things as an action is for employers to recognise if someone is needing support".

 Libby shares her story to empower Queenslanders to recognise the signs of poor mental health and to ask for help.

 With an impeccable reputation, a bubbly personality and that signature smile, Libby Trickett is an ideal role model to be the face of the Queensland Government's campaign to address psychological injury and mental health in the workplace.

 Download the poster of Queensland Mental Health Ambassador Libby Trickett to display in your workplace.